deta/cloud-docs/docs/tutorials/webhooks.md

     ```

     :::note
     Usually for security, a secret token is shared between the sender and the receiver and a hmac signature is calculated from the payload and the shared secret.
-The algorihtm to caclculate the signature varies based on the sender.
+The algorithm to calculate the signature varies based on the sender.
 You should consult the documentation of how the signature is calculated for the system you are receiving events from.
     :::

 7. Add a `POST` route to `index.js`.
 Most webhook callbacks send a `POST` request on the webhook URL with the payload containing information about the event that triggered the webhook.